Dangeranger/nest_thermostat/README.md

 ap @nest.status
 ```

-For a particular structure or device just pass in it's name as a string.
+Searching: for a particular structure or device just pass in it's name as a string.
 Be aware that if there are multiple devices/structures with the same name in a nest account, only the first one found will be returned.
-When you're dealing with multiple devices/structures with the same name, use the methods in the next section.

 ```ruby